example42/Example42-tutorials/slides/PuppetTutorial/05_Configuration.md

     # they point to
     $modulepath/example42/apache/vhost.conf

-  StoreConfigs usage requires a common Mysql (or Puppet DB) backend...
-Write permissions must be granted to all nodes
+  StoreConfigs usage require access to Puppet DB from every node

 # Master / Client Setup

-  A Puppet server (running as 'puppet') listening on 8140 on the PuppetMaster
+  A Puppet server (running as 'puppet') listening on 8140 on the Puppet Master (the server )

   A Puppet client (running as 'root') on each managed node